Overview

 Parking & Accessibility

-Free on‑street parking is available throughout the town centre; a larger car park behind the Heritage Centre offers disabled spaces.
-Most major attractions (heritage centre, market, Lough Hyne walk) have level access, though some historic sites (e.g., the workhouse ruins) involve uneven ground.
+Free on-street parking is available throughout the town centre.
+A larger car park behind the Heritage Centre includes designated disabled spaces.
+Most major attractions, including the heritage centre, market, and Lough Hyne walk, feature level access.
+Historic sites like the workhouse ruins involve uneven ground and steep inclines.

 Connectivity